privacybydesign/irma-frontend-packages/plugins/irma-web/README.md

 [`irma-css` helper](https://privacybydesign.github.io/irma-frontend-packages/styleguide/section-examples.html#kssref-examples-helpers)
 should be shown or not.
 Default is false.

-_Note: the helper is supposed to be able to get triggered during the IRMA flow.
+_Note: the helper is also triggered during the mobile flow on Android.
+In that case, the helper becomes visible when the user presses the button to open the IRMA app, and the app fails to open.
-This is not possible yet.
-This makes it pretty useless right now.
-PRs and ideas welcome._
+So, when `showHelper` is set to false, the helper is only visible as fallback and disappears again as soon as the happy flow continues.
+When `showHelper` is set to true, the helper will be visible unconditionally._